Bayesian distributionally robust variational inequalities: regularization and quantification: Introduction

-where $f(\mathcal{S}^N|{\theta}):=\prod_{i=1}^Nf({\xi}^i|{\theta})$.
-This posterior distribution coherently integrates prior knowledge---whether from historical data, expert judgment, or physical models---and new observations, providing an evolving quantification of parametric uncertainty.
-In the absence of informative priors, noninformative choices such as Jeffreys’ or uniform priors are commonly used.
-Recent studies \cite{jaiswal2023bayesian,shapiro2025episodic,wu2018bayesian} use a Bayesian averaging approach in place of an ambiguity set and \cite{shapiro2023bayesian} considers a worst-case perspective on the Bayesian average to mitigate model uncertainty.
-In this paper, we adopt the framework of \cite{gupta2019near} to address parametric uncertainty in the Bayesian DRVI problem.
+where $f(\mathcal{S}^N|\theta):=\prod_{i=1}^Nf({\xi}^i|\theta)$.
+This posterior distribution coherently integrates prior knowledge--whether from historical data, expert judgment, or physical models--and new observations, providing an evolving quantification of parametric uncertainty.
+In the absence of informative priors, noninformative choices such as Jeffreys’ or uniform priors are commonly used. { Recent studies \cite{jaiswal2023bayesian,shapiro2025episodic,wu2018bayesian} replace ambiguity sets with Bayesian averaging to characterize uncertainty in the model parameter through the posterior distribution.
+Further, \cite{shapiro2023bayesian} constructs an ambiguity set around the corresponding parametric reference distribution using KL divergence, thereby adopting a worst-case perspective on Bayesian averaging to hedge against misspecification of the assumed parametric model.
+These methodologies lead to different tradeoffs.
+Bayesian averaging is typically less conservative but may lack robustness, whereas \cite{shapiro2023bayesian} provides additional protection at the cost of greater computational complexity.
+Our approach can be viewed as a compromise between these two perspectives: it retains a worst-case treatment of uncertainty, but does so within the parametric family.
+This allows the framework to preserve tractability while integrating naturally with the DRVI structure. }